Slice it up: Unmasking User Identities in Smartwatch Health Data: Introduction

-We demonstrate this risk with our similarity-based re-identification attack, that solely uses brief time-series health data of a target user for re-linking their de-identified data samples inside a data set back to them.
-Our attack utilizes Dynamic Time Warping (DTW)~\cite{JSSv031i07} for comparing time-series and exploits common features of the provided multi-modal sensor data.
-DTW delivers the distance between two samples, which however can be inverted to get our similarity measure. \Cref{fig:heatmap} shows a matrix of such DTW similarities between 15 subjects, with the diagonal line comparing each subject to itself.
-The matrix shows how similarity varies constantly, but the maximal difference in values is only 0.07 in distance.
-However, even these small differences offer the potential to distinguish the original individuals.
-We find our approach to be effective in breaking de-identification, especially in our example scenario, where data owners collect and leverage health data from smartwatches, which is why we emphasize stricter privacy measures.
+To demonstrate this risk, we apply similarity-based re-identification attacks that solely use a short time series of a target user's health data to reconnect their de-identified data samples within a dataset.
+Our attacks are based on the distance measure Dynamic Time Warping (DTW)~\cite{Meert2020dtaidistance} to compare the time series with each other and exploit the common characteristics of the provided multimodal sensor data. \Cref{fig:eda_dtw_alignment_heatmap_WESAD} shows a matrix with calculated DTW distances between 15 subjects of the WESAD dataset~\cite{schmidtIntroducingWESADMultimodal2018}, where the diagonal line compares each subject's sample with itself.
+Inside the matrix, distances between subjects vary constantly.
+However, our proposed attacks show that even the often only small differences in distance, offer the potential to distinguish the original individuals.
+We find our re-identification approach to be effective in breaking de-identification, especially in our example scenario in which institutions collect and leverage health data from smartwatches, which is why we emphasize stricter privacy measures.